Upon This Rock — That Doesn’t Roll

 All the while, I was reading Chesterton and yearning for a place to pray.

 During the week, I would “sneak” into Catholic churches and kneel and pray, reciting one of the many Psalms that I had memorized, such as Psalm 130: “Out of the depths, I cry to you, O Lord.
-O Lord, hear my prayer… My soul waits for the Lord.
-More than the watchman waits for morning.
-More than the watchman waits for morning.”
+Lord, hear my voice….
+My soul waits for the Lord more than watchmen for the morning, more than watchmen for the morning” (vv.
+1–2, 6).